CossetteG/UVU_DGM1610_Summer2022/README.md

 Now I'm going to simulate a pull function
 These lines were written in Git Hub
 To get here, I went to GitHub- this repo- Code- this file- and Edit with the little pencil icon

+Then in Git Kraken, I use Fetch (under Pull) to check for new files from Git Hub, and Then Pull to add them to my repo

+Now we're going to branch?